Skip to Main Content

 Global Financial Crisis

 The housing market crash of 2008 is said to have sparked the worst financial crisis since the Great Depression.
-The collapse of global banking, mortgage lending and insurance institutions led to worldwide housing forclosures, widespread layoffs, and prolonged unemployment.
-This has led to a public outcry for a reevaulation of the policies and regulations created to protect consumers and businesses from financial ruin.
+The collapse of global banking, mortgage lending and insurance institutions led to worldwide housing foreclosures, widespread layoffs, and prolonged unemployment.
+This has led to a public outcry for a reevaluation of the policies and regulations created to protect consumers and businesses from financial ruin.
 In the United States, the question is: what is the role of the government within our financial system?
 Some advocate for a strict monetary policy and market regulation, others argue for less regulation and government intervention.
 This guide was created as a starting point for undergraduate students interested in investigating the 2008 global financial crisis.